rohit-purandare/ShelfBridge/wiki/admin/Book-Matching-Logic.md

 # 🔍 Book Matching Logic

 Book matching is the core of ShelfBridge's functionality.
 It determines how books from Audiobookshelf are matched with books in your Hardcover library.
-This guide explains the matching algorithm, configuration options, and troubleshooting strategies.
+This guide explains the matching algorithm and troubleshooting strategies.

 ## 🎯 Overview